 The Drake Equation by Bart King

-If aliens from other planets were to visit us, would they study us much like Jane Goodall studied the chimpanzees?
+If aliens from other planets were to visit us, would they study us like Jane Goodall studied the chimpanzees?
 What if the study of primitive humans on earth were a science project for a young (but advanced) being from another world?
-If so, would they be protective of us, the way Jane Goodall is of her chimpanzees?
+Would they be protective of us, the way Jane Goodall is of her chimpanzees?

 To examine any book more closely at Amazon, please click on image of book.